mikeapted/aws-ec2-ssh-secgroup-update/README.md

 Update an AWS security group with a new dynamic IP from the command line or cron job.

-If your public IP address changes routinely due to your ISP, frequent physical relocation, or any other reason it can be tempting to leave SSH open to 0.0.0.0/0 in your AWS EC security group.
-This is generally a bad idea, and this allows you to add a simple cron job that will handle that update for you.
+If your public IP address changes routinely due to your ISP, frequent physical relocation, or any other reason it can be tempting to leave SSH open to 0.0.0.0/0 in your AWS EC2 security groups.
+This is generally a bad idea.
+This script allows you to add a simple cron job that will handle that update for you transparently in the background.

 ## Dependencies